 KDCH's contribution to the collaboration will include researching potential data center sites as well as conducting studies into the design, construction and operation of the facility.

-Wong Wai Meng, CEO of Keppel Data Centres comments, "as a leading data center developer and operator in the region, Keppel Data Centres understands and is able to cater to every customer's unique requirements.”
+Wong Wai Meng, CEO of Keppel Data Centers comments, "as a leading data center developer and operator in the region, Keppel Data Centers understands and is able to cater to every customer's unique requirements.

 “With the concerted efforts of our partners, we are proud to support Singapore's Smart Nation vision."